lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel waiting for closing tx to confirm limbo_balance | int64 | / The balance in satoshis encumbered in this channel
+channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel waiting for closing tx to confirm limbo_balance | string | / The balance in satoshis encumbered in this channel

+## AbandonChannelResponse

+This definition has no parameters.

 ## AddInvoiceResponse